geoplex/elasticsearch-spatial/exercise_2_-_indexing_some_spatial_data/load_accidents.md

 # Load Accidents

-Now we've ran through each of the individual steps to load suburb information yoi can execute the below script to run accidents in to a new index.
+Now we've ran through each of the individual steps to load suburb information you can execute the below script to load accidents into a new index.

 Create new accident index and load in pre-configured accident mapping.
 ```bash